momonala/supersizeme/README.md

 # Super Size Me API
-Super Size Me is a super-resolution REST endpoint which increases the resolution of an input image.
+Super Size Me is a REST endpoint which doubles the resolution of an input image, will retaining perceptual quality.

 In the background, the API applies a computer vision model to mathematically analyze the visual contents of an image and learn an inverse compression algorithm, to upscale the image.

-TODO add funny picture of supersize me movei low and high res
+TODO add funny picture of supersize me movie low and high res

 # Installation